 La Jolla IVF has over 4700 frozen embryos in storage in our Embryology Laboratory.
 Patients often ask, “For how long can I store my frozen embryos?”
 Theoretically, frozen embryos are probably viable for at least 10 years and maybe even longer.
 However, we recommend not storing frozen embryos for longer than five years if the patient intends to use the embryos to attempt to achieve a pregnancy.

-La Jolla IVF would like to advise couples who still currently undergoing embryo freezing in San Diego to seriously consider what would be most appropriate for these embryos besides just leaving them frozen in perpetuity.
+La Jolla IVF would like to advise couples who still currently undergoing embryo freezing to seriously consider what would be most appropriate for these embryos besides just leaving them frozen in perpetuity.

 Many patients may not be aware of the cost benefits associated with Frozen Embryo Transfer cycles.
 An FET cycle is a relatively inexpensive treatment being about half to a third of the cost of a regular stimulated IVF cycle.
 The actual cycle itself is quite benign in preparation, using very little medication to prepare the lining of the uterus only.
 The actual transfer of the thawed embryos is performed in our office, without anesthesia and is essentially non-invasive.
 Our doctors advise patients with frozen embryos who would like to use the embryos to attempt pregnancy, to do so sooner rather than later, as we do not yet have adequate data regarding the quality of embryos stored over a lengthy period of time.